Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Conclusion and prospects

+For a liquid flame, the Schmidt number is 500 times larger than in a gaseous flame, leading to momentum diffusing more rapidly compared to the species involved in the reaction hence resulting in a sharper and more well-defined reaction front even for even higher turbulent intensities.
+Moreover, slower laminar propagation velocities as well as laser-induced fluorescence allow significantly improved metrology, while suppressing compressibility effects allows to focus on the specific influence of turbulence.
 In this paper, we thus used a liquid flame for studying the evolution of the turbulent front velocity as a function of turbulence intensity.
 For turbulence generation, oscillating grids were used.
 Using a single grid generates a spatially decaying turbulence, for which two regimes were unraveled.
 When the oscillating grid is located in the products, a propagation regime takes place, where the front remains well-defined and wrinkled under the effect of turbulence.
 In this configuration, the front propagation turned out to have a significant feedback on the flow arising from buoyancy effects induced by the density difference between products and reactants despite it being \textit{a priori} weak.
 When the grid is positioned on the reactants, catalyst-rich product filaments are advected inside the reactant, locally starting the reaction at different points of the bulk.
 In this mixing regime, the front is no longer localized, therefore surface creation is no longer the mechanism responsible for enhancing the reaction.
 Finally, using two out-of-phase oscillating grids gives rise to a central region where turbulence is nearly homogeneous and isotropic as found in the literature \cite{hopfinger1975, thompson1975, shy1997}.
 In our work, two different sets of chemical parameters were analysed.
 We found out that different laminar propagation velocities give rise to different tendencies of type $\frac{S_{T}}{S_{L}} = f\left(\frac{u_{\text{RMS}}}{S_{L}}\right)$, unraveling missing parameters to fully describe the behavior of turbulent flame propagation, other than $u_{\text{RMS}}$ and $S_{L}$.
-Following the noteworthy influence of buoyancy effect found in the previous setup, the missing parameter is suggested to be the Froude number $Fr$. \\
+Following the noteworthy influence of buoyancy effect found in the previous setup, the missing parameter is suggested to be the Froude number $Fr$.

 While these new conducted experiments have provided some insights on the role of turbulence and buoyancy in reactive fronts propagation, they have also raised a number of questions and opened up a vast array of possible follow-up studies.
 To delve deeper into the impact of $Fr$ and $\frac{u_{\text{RMS}}}{S_{L}}$, a larger range of reactants concentration - and therefore of $S_{L}$ and $\Delta \rho$ - is ought to be explored.
 And while this study primarily focused on the thin flame regime to remain in the framework of the Huygens approximation, higher turbulent intensities enable the study and quantification of the critical transition from thin to broadened reaction fronts in addition to determining the quenching limits, where turbulent agitation is so vigorous that the front ceases to propagate.
 By comparing the experimental results obtained from different reactant concentrations with the behavior of gaseous flames, these findings can help to gain deeper insights into the fundamental processes governing turbulent flame propagation.